banzaicloud/pipeline/client/docs/ImagescanApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **ScanImages**
-> ClusterImageList ScanImages(ctx, orgId, id, clusterImage)
+> ClusterImageList ScanImages(ctx, orgId, id, anchoreImage)
 Scan Images used in cluster

 Scan Images used in cluster